hivewallet/hive-mac/README.md

 The builds published on grabhive.com and on the 'Releases' page are set up to use the production network.
 To use the main network, comment out the line `#define TESTING_NETWORK 1` in `Hive-Prefix.pch` and rebuild the app.

 **Warning: if you use the production network, be careful and don't transfer large amounts of bitcoins to the Hive wallet.
 The app is still in a beta phase and there's always a risk that something will go wrong and the wallet will be lost.**

+## Contributing

+Patches and pull requests are very welcome.
+If you want to send us any code, read the [Coding guidelines](https://github.com/grabhive/hive-osx/wiki/Code-style-guidelines) first.